Frumph/comic-easel/readme.txt

 = 1.4.5 =
 * Added Motion Artist comics default CSS to the comiceasel.css
 * removed erroneous quote in the admin-meta
+* removed extra padding in the #comic-foot in the comiceasel.css
+* major fix to admin-meta that was causing screen glitch for editor

 = 1.4.4 =